Police: More than 900 civilian bodies found in Kyiv region | Law-Order

 Ukrainian officials have not confirmed striking targets in Russia, and the reports could not be independently verified.

-However, Ukrainian officials said their forces did strike a key Russian warship with missiles.
-If true, the reported Wednesday attack on the guided-missile cruiser Moskva, named for the Russian capital, would represent an important victory for Ukraine and a symbolic defeat for Russia.
+The Neptune is an anti-ship missile recently developed by Ukraine based on an earlier Soviet design.

-The warship sank while being towed to port Thursday after suffering heavy damage under circumstances that remained in dispute.
-Moscow acknowledged a fire on board but not any attack.
-U.S. and other Western officials could not confirm what caused the blaze.
+The Moskva, named for the Russian capital, then sank while being towed to port Thursday after suffering heavy damage.
+Though Moscow did not acknowledge any attack, saying only that a fire had caused ammunition on board to detonate, the loss of the ship represents an important victory for Ukraine and a symbolic defeat for Russia.

 The Moskva had the capacity to carry 16 long-range cruise missiles.
-If Ukrainian forces took out the vessel, it was likely the largest warship to be sunk in combat since 1982.
-A British submarine torpedoed an Argentine navy cruiser called the ARA General Belgrano during the Falklands War, killing over 300 sailors.
+The last time such a large warship sank in combat was 1982, when a British submarine torpedoed an Argentine navy cruiser called the ARA General Belgrano during the Falklands War, killing over 300 sailors.

-The sinking of the Russian warship reduces Russia's firepower in the Black Sea, although military analysts disagreed on the event's significance to the course of the war.
+The sinking reduces Russia's firepower in the Black Sea, although military analysts disagreed on the event's significance to the course of the war.
 Either way, the loss was viewed as emblematic of Moscow's fortunes in a seven-week invasion widely seen as a historic blunder following the retreat from the Kyiv region and much of northern Ukraine.

 “A flagship' russian warship is a worthy diving site.
 We have one more diving spot in the Black Sea now.
 Will definitely visit the wreck after our victory in the war,” Ukrainian Defense Minister Oleksiy Reznikov tweeted Friday in a boast.

 In his nightly address Thursday, Ukrainian President Volodymyr Zelenskyy told Ukrainians they should be proud of having survived 50 days under Russian attack when the invaders “gave us a maximum of five.”
-Russia's warning of renewed airstrikes did not stop Kyiv residents from taking advantage of a sunny and slightly warmer spring day as the weekend approached.
-More people than usual were out on the streets Friday, walking dogs, riding electric scooters and strolling hand in hand.
+Russia's warning of renewed airstrikes did not stop Kyiv residents from taking advantage of a sunny and slightly warmer spring Friday as the weekend approached.
+More people than usual were out on the streets, walking dogs, riding electric scooters and strolling hand in hand.

 In one central park, a small group of people including a woman draped in a Ukrainian flag danced to the music of a portable speaker.